pixfumy/perfect-ssg-1.8/README.md

 # Perfect SSG for 1.8

-### Not compatible with optifine currently, I'm not sure why.

 ## Features
 - The gold trade is always 8 emeralds, eye trade is always 7 emeralds
 - The cleric will path optimally on paper and desert seeds